Sunshine Protection Act: Debate

 Numerous polls have found that most Americans believe that a time should be fixed and permanent—as many as 75% favor no longer changing clocks twice per year.
 One of the most common observations among researchers of varying backgrounds is that the change itself causes most of the negative effects, more so than either standard time or daylight saving time.
-Researchers have observed numerous ill effects of the annual transitions, including reduced worker productivity, increased heart attacks and strokes, increased medical errors, and increased traffic incidents.
+Researchers have observed numerous ill effects of the annual transitions, including reduced worker productivity, increased myocardial infarctions and strokes, increased medical errors, and increased traffic incidents.

 The debate over the bill mainly concerns whether it is better to have more sunlight in the morning or the evening.
 A 2023 YouGov poll found that 62% of Americans would prefer to stop switching clocks, and among them half supported permanent daylight time, 31% were in favor of permanent standard time, and 19% had no preference or were not sure.

 Opponents of the Sunshine Protection Act argue permanent standard time would be more beneficial to health and human welfare.
 Numerous health specialists, safety experts, and research societies consider permanent standard time better for health, safety, schools, and the economy.
 However, the magnitude of effect in either direction is disputed.
 This happens partly because standard time aligns with the natural circadian cycle, whereas daylight saving time is an hour ahead.
-Furthermore, the majority of land within each American time zone is skewed westward, creating sunrises and sunsets that are both artificially late even without Daylight Saving Time.
+Furthermore, the majority of land within each American time zone is skewed westward, creating sunrises and sunsets that are both artificially late even without daylight saving time.
 (There are exceptions, such as Long Island and the New England states).
 It is hypothesized closer harmony between standard time and biology contributes to safer morning commutes, improved student welfare, practicability of certain religious practices (such as in Orthodox Judaism and Islam), increased exposure to healthy morning sunlight, and higher productivity and wages.

 However, advocates of permanent daylight saving time argue it has its own benefits including decreased crime, less frequent traffic incidents, longer evening outdoor recreation and decreased prevalence of seasonal depression.

 Research is unclear about which time setting conserves more energy.

-In 2025, a Stanford study compared the year-long circadian health impact of permanent Standard Time, permanent Daylight Saving Time, and biannually switching in the continental U.S. using models of the human circadian rhythm and health data from the CDC Places dataset.
-Researchers found that switching to permanent Standard Time was predicted to reduce cases of obesity by 2.6 million cases and stroke by 300,000 cases.
-Permanent Daylight Saving Time also reduced cases but to a lesser extent.
+In 2025, a Stanford study compared the year-long circadian health impact of permanent standard time, permanent daylight saving time, and biannually switching in the continental U.S. using models of the human circadian rhythm and health data from the CDC Places dataset.
+Researchers found that switching to permanent standard time was predicted to reduce cases of obesity by 2.6 million cases and stroke by 300,000 cases.
+Permanent daylight saving time also reduced cases but to a lesser extent.
 In interviews, the authors caution that this work is from a circadian health perspective and that other factors should be considered in policy decisions such as economic and safety impacts of time policy.